top of page

 Workshops

-In March, Dr. Hall led a Masterclass workshop with the NAACP New Jersey Chapter entitled, Emotional Intelligence: African-centered Mental Health and Emotional Identity.
+In 2024, Dr. Hall led a Masterclass workshop with the NAACP New Jersey Chapter entitled, Emotional Intelligence: African-centered Mental Health and Emotional Identity.
 Participants learned tools and strategies to address mental health.

 Work Samples